Home Search

 bullet

-That excess stored gas is expelled in a matter of seconds when welding starts.
+That excess stored gas "Blasts Out" of the MIG gun nozzle in a few seconds when welding starts.
 With normal gas delivery hoses, we have measured peak surge flows of 250.CFH.
 The high surge flow rate not only wastes gas, it pulls air into the shielding gas stream causing excess spatter and possibly internal porosity in the weld start!

 See "Why Gas Waste" Video